Quite-nice/Visualisation/Documentation/technical-manual.md

 ### Events

 - `senderId`: a string that references the `id` property of the module that sent the event
+- `receiverId`: a string that references the `id` property of the module that received the event
 - `date`: JS Date object.
 This is the receive date.
 - `type`: a string.
 This can be anything except the reserved event types
 - `payload`: the actual event.
 This may be a JSON object but it can also be a BLOB, string, array or number.